xiaobinsheng01/img-studio/library-update-script.md

 # Firestore field renaming script for the Library metadata

-The recent incorporation of **Veo** into **ImgStudio** requires a change in the Firestore `metadata` database structure to align with new data models and conventions.
-Specifically, this script renames various image-related fields to new more generic ones for all media types (images and videos), ensuring your Firestore data is compatible with the updated **ImgStudio** Library feature.
+The recent incorporation of **Veo** into **Meet Experience** requires a change in the Firestore `metadata` database structure to align with new data models and conventions.
+Specifically, this script renames various image-related fields to new more generic ones for all media types (images and videos), ensuring your Firestore data is compatible with the updated **Meet Experience** Library feature.

 This file provides comprehensive instructions on how to execute this script directly from **Cloud Shell** within the Google Cloud console.